amischroeder/cruise-mn/README.md

 One Paragraph of project description goes here.
 Link to the live version of the app if it's hosted on Heroku.

+PathFinder MN is a full-stack mobile web application designed for longboarders to locate the best paths to ride based on location, pavement conditions, length, and typical crowds.
+Any user will be able to see the existing data for paths and filter by rating, length, and location.
+A registered user will be able to make notes/edits on existing paths, post new paths to the database, and rate each path.

 ## Built With

 List technologies and frameworks here